WCY-dt/blog-en/_posts/2024-11-11-python-import-pitfalls.md

 import packageA
 ```

-Running `python main.py` will still only output `packageA __init__.py` once.
-This is determined by the first rule mentioned at the beginning of this article.
+The output is still `packageA __init__.py` only once, due to Python's module caching mechanism mentioned at the beginning.